 - Staff periodically follows up on our guinea pigs and to answer questions.

 - Call, email or text us if you ever have any questions.

 - Come to the Rescue monthly for a FREE nail trimming and weight check.

 - Check out our Facebook page, our website and our newsletter for information, specials and invitations.

 - Attend events, pageants and festivals, shopping spectaculars, holiday celebrations or for boarding.

 - Shop with a purpose.
-Purchase your pet's supplies at our boutique.
 100% of the proceeds goes back to the piggys.

-- If you are no longer willing or able to provide for your pet's care as per the Rescue's Standards of Care, you are contractually obligated to return the guinea pigs to the Rescue.
+- If you are no longer willing to provide for your pet as per our Standards of Care, you must to return the guinea pigs to the Rescue.

 Age Single/Buddy* Pair Adult Cavies 1 to 4 years $30 $50 Baby Cavies Under 1 year $35 $60 Neutered Cavies sexually altered $35 $55 Senior Cavies 5 years and older $20 $35